 Bats have been around for a long time, but there has always been a debate between scientists on how they evolved.
-New evidence has come to light recently that sheds light on the evolution of bats, and I wanted to write about this here.
+New evidence has come to light recently that sheds light on bats’ evolution, and I wanted to write about this here.

 Scientists have found fossils offering them insight as to how long bats have existed.
 A fossil found in 2008 was dated to be over 52 million years old.
 Research shows that this bat had evolved to fly before they could echolocate.